Erk-/lavalink.rs/README.md

 Here is a list of known libraries:

-- [`lavalink-futures`], an async implementation of a Lavalink client
+- [`lavalink-futures`], an async implementation of a Lavalink client.
 - [`serenity-lavalink`], used with the [`serenity`] library.

 ### Installation

-This library requires at least Rust 1.26.0.
+This library requires at least Rust 1.31.0

 If using `lavalink.rs` directly, add the following to your `Cargo.toml`: